 Marjan Bakker: Research integrity in statistics: (mis)reporting and researcher degrees of freedom.
 In her talk, she will discuss different aspects of research integrity in statistics.
 First, when analyzing data, a researcher needs to make many decisions which can all result in different statistical outcomes.
 This is also called researcher degrees of freedom.
 I will discuss several examples, the consequences, and what we can do to prevent the opportunistic use of these researcher degrees of freedom.
 Furthermore, misreporting of statistical results is common.
 She will present research on this misreporting and how these errors can be prevented by using Statcheck.
 Marjan Bakker is s an assistant professor at Tilburg University at the Methodology and Statistics department, where she is part of the meta-research group.

-Tickets are available through eventbrite.
+Register through eventbrite.

 This Summer Seminar is organised by: